aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-settings/disable-compatibility-checker-in-excel/_index.md

 ## **How to Disable Compatibility Checker using Aspose.Cells APIs**

-Set the [**Workbook.Settings.CheckComptiliblity**](https://reference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/checkcompatibility) property to **False** to disable Microsoft Excel's Compatibility Checker.
+Set the [**Workbook.settings.check_compatibility**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/check_compatibility) property to **False** to disable Microsoft Excel's Compatibility Checker.

 ### **Code Examples**

-The code examples that follow show how to disable the Compatibility Checker with Aspose.Cells for .NET.
+The code examples that follow show how to disable the Compatibility Checker with Aspose.Cells for Python via .NET.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-DisableCompatibilityChecker-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "WorkbookSettings-DisableCompatibilityChecker-1.py" >}}
-{{< app/cells/assistant language="csharp" >}}